0.0

 Compared to other regions in the Caribbean, Santo Domingo generally experiences higher rainfall due to its proximity to the Atlantic Ocean.
 This results in lush vegetation and tropical landscapes.
 However, with more rainfall also comes more cloud cover, which can sometimes moderate the intense heat.
 Nonetheless, it's crucial to remain cautious of the strong sun exposure and take necessary precautions to avoid sunburn and heat-related illnesses when visiting or residing in Santo Domingo.

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Santo Domingo.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Santo Domingo.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.